gnaudio/jabra-twilio-call-control-plugin/README.md

 This plugin allows you the control Twilio Flex using a Jabra headset.

+**Warning: This software is in BETA.
+The software can be considered unstable, possibly untested and might be updated at any time.
+Use at your own risk.
+If you want to use something stable, please await completion of our development and Q/A process.**

 ## Installation

 Download [plugin-jabra-call-control.js](https://github.com/gnaudio/jabra-twilio-call-control-plugin/releases/download/1.0.0-beta.1/plugin-jabra-call-control.js), take this file and upload it into the Assets part of your Twilio Runtime.